lewis-sqa/NEPs/specs/Standards/Wallets.md

 **near_connect**

 Request access (via `FunctionCall` access keys) to one or more accounts.
-Private keys are returned to enable local signing

 ```ts
 interface ConnectRequest {